 R.V.
 Roger - Fruit Trees and Trees for Bees

 Royston Valentine Roger founded his nursery in 1913, when he paid £200 for half an acre of land and a shop in Pickering, just south of the North Yorkshire Moors.
 The nursery grew slowly after the First World War until 1929, growing ornamental trees and shrubs, roses and fruit trees.
 In 1929 he rented a local 400 acre farm, which let him produce them on a commercial scale.
-There was huge demand for fruit trees in the Second War, as well as trees to screen new airfields, and by the early sixties the nursery was selling 240,000 rose every year.

 Today, R.V.Roger continues to thrive.
 It's run by grandson Ian - that's him on the right - and is still based just outside Pickering.
 The nursery is an increasingly rare source for traditional varieties of fruit tree, which are grown with the same care as they were a hundred years ago.